-- International Student Admissions Application: A completed International Student Application for Admission (http://lcadmissions.lincolncollege.edu/apply/international/) - Transcripts/Educational Records: Submit official secondary and post-secondary (if applicable) transcripts/educational records from all colleges and secondary schools attended.
-(These records should first be submitted by the student to a foreign credential evaluation agency and translated to English and evaluated as comparable to the United States appropriate grading system as described above). - English Proficiency: Submit official TOEFL or IELTS scores as described above (not required if English is the student's native language or if the student submits ACT or SAT scores for an International or American school abroad).
+- International Student Admissions Application: A completed International Student Application for Admission (https://lincolncollege.edu/future-students/admissions/international-students) - Transcripts/Educational Records: Submit official secondary and post-secondary (if applicable) transcripts/educational records from all colleges and secondary schools attended.
+(These records should first be submitted by the student to a foreign credential evaluation agency and translated to English and evaluated as comparable to the United States appropriate grading system as described above). - English Proficiency: Submit official TOEFL or IELTS scores as described above (not required if English is the student's native language or if the student submits ACT or SAT scores for an International or American school abroad). - Proof of Financial Resources: International students must show proof of financial resources by providing an official letter from their banking institution or bank account statement showing enough funds to cover the cost of tuition, room and board after scholarships.